 The Company incurred transaction costs of \$77,655 associated with the issuance of the Note, including \$58,376 incurred up to March 31, 2016.
-Of these costs, \$7,366 has been recorded as financing expense for the three months ended June 30, 2016, being the portion related to the derivative liability component of the convertible note.
+Of these costs, \$7,366 has been recorded as financing expense in the first quarter of fiscal 2017, being the portion related to the derivative liability component of the convertible note.

 The conversion and prepayment options were recorded as a net derivative liability and measured at fair value, with changes in fair value recorded in interest and other income in the condensed consolidated interim statement of operations and comprehensive loss.
-The fair value of the conversion and prepayment options was estimated based on a methodology for pricing convertible bonds using the Partial Differential Equation Method, with the following assumptions: expected volatility of 63%; expected dividend per share of nil; entity-specific credit spread, and expected life of 3 years.
+The fair value of the conversion and prepayment options was estimated based on a methodology for pricing convertible bonds using the Partial Differential Equation Method, with the following initial assumptions: expected volatility of 63%; expected dividend per share of nil; risk-free rate of 0.60%, entity-specific credit spread, and expected life of 3 years.
+The assumptions as at June 30, 2017 were as follows: expected volatility of 63%, expected dividend per share of nil; risk-free rate of 1.08%, initial entity-specific credit spread adjusted by the movement in the option adjusted spread of the Canada High Yield Index, and expected life of 1.9 years.
 The initial fair value of the net derivative liability was estimated as \$189,705 as at the issue date of the Note.
-The assumptions were reviewed as at June 30, 2016 and have not changed substantially.
-As at June 30, 2016, the fair value of the net derivative liability was estimated to be \$161,892 and the change in fair value of the derivative liability of \$27,813 was recorded in interest and other income for the three months ended June 30, 2016 (note 12).
+The assumptions were reviewed as at March 31, 2017 and the change (decrease) in fair value of the derivative liability of \$94,813 was recorded for the year ended March 31, 2017.
+As at June 30, 2017, the fair value of the net derivative liability was estimated to be \$22,248 and the change (decrease) in fair value of the derivative liability of \$72,644 (2016 - \$27,813) was recorded for the three months ended June 30, 2017.

-6. Shareholders' equity
+5. Shareholders' equity